bowen0701/bowen0701.github.io/about.md

 I am a Software Engineer working on machine learning research/engineering and building large-scale machine learning products; currently focus on Recommendation Systems.

 For brief CV please refer to my [LinkedIn profile](https://www.linkedin.com/in/bowen0701/).
-The best email address to contact me is *bowen0701 AT gmail.com*.
+The best email address to contact me is *bowen0701 at gmail dot com*.

 ## Research Interests